 The Directors may appoint a Managing Director on such terms and conditions and at such remuneration as they may think fit.
 The Managing Director will be responsible for the Company’s administration and for the preparations of an annual budget for the Directors’ approval.

 The Managing Director shall attend meetings of the Directors and of committees of the Directors, but will have no voting rights.

 The Managing Director shall be an ex-officio member of the Advisory Council.

-The Directors shall cause proper accounts and other records to be kept as are necessary to comply with the provision of the Act and shall cause those accounts and records to be kept in such manner as to enable them to be conveniently and properly audited.
-The accounts of the Company shall be examined at least once every year, and the correctness of the profit and loss account and balance sheet ascertained by one or more properly qualified Auditors.
+The Directors shall cause proper accounting and other records to be kept as are necessary to comply with the provisions of the Act and shall cause those proper accounting and other records to be kept in such manner as to enable them to be conveniently and properly audited.